aaacrophobia/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 You can lock subsections of your course until learners complete other, prerequisite subsections.
-If a subsection has a prerequisite, it is displayed in the course outline with a locked icon and the learner cannot view the subsection content, until the learner has earned a minimum score in the prerequisite subsection.
+If a subsection has a prerequisite, it is displayed in the course outline with a lock icon and learners cannot view the subsection content, until they have earned a minimum score in the prerequisite subsection.

 .. note::